 Stay cool.
 Make shade.
 Have a drink.
 Go to the beach.
 Harvest in the morning.
 Harvest in the evening.

 While July is the zenith of summer harvest activity, it’s the nadir for planting.
 If you do plant — vegetables or fruit trees — the key is to thoroughly water the soil surrounding the planting hole.
 The moisture there from the winter rains is now all but dried up, and that dry soil will literally suck the water out of the hole where you put in a new plant.
-So, upon planting, water about six inches to either side of a new vegetable and two feet to either side of a new tree, and soak it so the water goes at least as deep as the plant’s roots.
+So, upon planting, water about six inches to either side of a new vegetable and two feet to either side of a new tree, and soak it so the water goes deeper than the plant’s roots.
 It’s vital.
-I’ve learned this lesson the hard way, having lost plants in July in years past because of not doing this.
+I’ve learned this lesson the hard way, having lost plants or spotted them suffering because I was in a rush or lazy and didn’t do such watering.

 In addition . . .